hyperledger/iroha-javascript/.changeset/soft-goats-add.md

 **breaking**: update configuration format

 -   Now both Torii API URl & Torii Status URL are optional, so it is possible to use client partially, e.g. if you only need to check status.
--   `crypto` injection is included from the config.
+-   `crypto` injection is excluded from the config.
 Now it should be set globally with `setCrypto()` function.